siefkenj/peggy-to-ts/README.md

 console.log("The generated types are:", typeExtractor.getTypes());
 ```

+By default, the type of the first rule is the only exported rule.
+To export other
+rules, pass in an array of `allowedStartRules` by name.
+E.g., `typeExtractor.getTypes(["rule1", "rule5"])`
+will export the types for `Rule1` and `Rule5`.

 ### Providing type hints

 If your grammar's actions (the things that look like `{ return ...}`) contain arbitrary